marcosValle/docs/README.md

 * I enjoy nerding out about philosophy over good Oolongs.
 Making sense is out of scope.
 I will try to keep my mouth shut if this does not interest you.
 * I can be seriously interested in literally any topic from any perspective.
 The more unusual, the better.
 For real, picture a random subject and give it a try.
 * I am addicted to reading.
 Disturbing books, mostly.
 You can check what I'm reading [here](https://www.goodreads.com/user/show/37626915-marcos-valle).
 * Hair won’t be cut.
 Deal with it.
+[Edit: hair got cut.
+Deal with it.]
 * Traveling, hiking, hearing about different cultures, arts, PS4 (I suck at it), cooking paella with wifey.
 I recently got into tabletop RPGs.
 * I breathe security, especially offensive.
 I have spent an unreasonable amount of time chasing rabbit holes and debugging codes for missidentation.